openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

  that are divided by group.
 For information about assigning discussion moderation roles, see :ref:`Assigning_discussion_roles`.

-In courses where either cohorts or multiple enrollment tracks are enabled, course team members who have discussion moderation roles that are not restricted by group can also perform the following actions.
+In courses where cohorts are enabled, course team members who have discussion moderation roles that are not restricted by group can also perform the following actions.

 * Choose who will be able to see the posts that they add to divided topics.
 See :ref:`Choosing the Visibility of a Post`.